Customer Service and Guidance

 - At Lake Sarvijärvi.

 - Day trip huts are intended for brief stops, for lighting campfires and enjoying packed lunches.
 They are:

-- Most wilderness huts and cabins have waste bins.
-Lean-to shelters and wilderness huts in the Ylläs-Aakenus area do not have waste disposal bins and in the future Pallas-Yllästunturi National Park will be a Hiking without Littering -area.
-Measures should be taken in advance to avoid taking unnecessary waste into the area.
+- Pallas-Yllästunturi National Park is a Hiking without Littering -area.
+Avoid taking unnecessary waste into the area.
 Take all waste out of the area.
-Recycling points can be found at the Nammalakuru, Hannukuru and Pyhäkero wilderness huts, as well as, at Yllästunturi Visitor Centre Kellokas, Pallastunturi Visitor Centre and Fell Lapland Visitor Centre.
+Recycling points can be found at Yllästunturi Visitor Centre Kellokas, Pallastunturi Visitor Centre and Fell Lapland Visitor Centre.

 - Dry toilets can be found at open and reservable wilderness huts, day trip huts, lean-to shelters and at most campfire sites.